hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-backup-and-restore-stateful-applications-on-kubernetes-using-kasten-k10-in-hpe-greenlake-for-private-cloud-enterprise.md

 Query OK, 9 rows affected (1,523 sec)
 ```

-I﻿f re-run the testing script *test_employees_sha.sql*, it will show the failures of *CRC* and *count* which indicate the loss of data in the MySQL database:
+I﻿f you rerun the testing script *test_employees_sha.sql*, it will show the failures of *CRC* and *count*, which indicate the loss of data in the MySQL database:

 ```shell
 $ mysql -h 127.0.0.1 -uroot -pCfeDemo@123 -P 42281 -t <test_employees_sha.sql